ajnsit/concur/README.md

 ## Why Concur

 ### NOTE: I need to write better docs.
-Until then, there is some good information in my answer on [Comparison with Elm/Miso](https://github.com/ajnsit/concur/issues/1#issuecomment-328372111)
+Until then, there is some good information in my answer on [Comparison with Elm/Miso](https://github.com/ajnsit/concur/issues/1#issuecomment-328372111) and my comment on Reddit on [Comparison with Reflex](https://www.reddit.com/r/haskell/comments/785zvm/highlevel_survey_of_functional_reactive_ui/dos1rlx/)

 ### The UI problem